 The Skew Arch Bridge was the only road bridge purposely built along the portage.
 Today the bridge is in fair condition.
 In 1979 the bridge was stabilized and repaired.
 Nearly the bridge's entire exterior has been repointed.
 Limited sealing was done and some of the facade was mortared.

-For a PDF of the above information about the Skew Arch Bridge look at the brochures listing under PLAN YOUR VISIT.
+For a PDF of the Skew Arch Bridge click on the highlighted link.